Azure/azure-rest-api-specs/specification/web/resource-manager/readme.md

     from: WebApps.json
     where: $.definitions.AzureActiveDirectoryLogin.properties.disableWWWAuthenticate
     reason: Property name contains WWW which is an acronym, so camel case does not apply here.
-  - suppress: XMS_EXAMPLE_NOTFOUND_ERROR
-    from: AppServiceEnvironments.json
-    where: $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Web/hostingEnvironments/{name}/privateLinkResources"].get
-    reason: API will be removed soon so examples is not necessary
-  - suppress: XMS_EXAMPLE_NOTFOUND_ERROR
-    from: AppServiceEnvironments.json
-    where: $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Web/hostingEnvironments/{name}/privateEndpointConnections/{privateEndpointConnectionName}"].put
-    reason: API will be removed soon so examples is not necessary
 ```